aptly-dev/www.aptly.info/content/doc/why.md

 Local repositories could be published either via snapshots or directly (loosing flexibility of snapshots).
 Please see [`aptly repo`](/doc/aptly/repo/) commands for examples.

+More examples on local repository management in [tutorial](/tutorial/repo/).